jydv402/Colours.play/README.md

 A new Flutter project.
 Play with infinte Gradients and Colour Lists generated at random...!

-The app showcases the versatility and endless possibilities of Flutter.

 ## Features
 - 'The Gradient Isle' shows you random gradient backgrounds.